top of page

 If you’re looking to add some plants to your home in order to help lower your blood pressure, there are a few varieties that are known to be particularly effective.
 Some good options include aloe vera, spider plants, and bamboo palm.

-6 of the Easiest Indoor Plants To Keep Alive [*]:
+6 of the Easiest Indoor Plants to Keep Alive [*]:

 • Pothos Ivy